-The Company's contract liabilities, which are recorded within accrued expenses in the accompanying Consolidated Balance Sheets, primarily consist of gift card liabilities and advance payments from licensees.
+The Company's contract liabilities, which are recorded within accrued expenses in the accompanying consolidated balance sheets, primarily consist of gift card liabilities and advance payments from licensees.
 In some of its retail concepts, the Company also offers a limited loyalty program where customers accumulate points redeemable for cash discount certificates that expire 90 days after issuance.
-Total contract liabilities were \$5.9 million at January 31, 2021 and 2020.
-The Company recognized \$4.5 million in revenue for the year ended January 31, 2021 which related to contract liabilities that existed at January 31, 2020.
-There were no contract assets recorded as of January 31, 2021 and January 31, 2020.
-Substantially all of the advance payments from licenses as of January 31, 2021 are expected to be recognized as revenue within the next twelve months.
+Total contract liabilities were \$5.1 million and \$5.9 million at January 31, 2022 and 2021, respectively.
+The Company recognized \$4.9 million in revenue for the year ended January 31, 2022 which related to contract liabilities that existed at January 31, 2021.
+There were no contract assets recorded as of January 31, 2022 and January 31, 2021.
+Substantially all of the advance payments from licenses as of January 31, 2022 are expected to be recognized as revenue within the next twelve months.

-NOTE D - ALLOWANCE FOR DOUBTFUL ACCOUNTS
+NOTE 3 - ALLOWANCE FOR DOUBTFUL ACCOUNTS